nickbedner/cnoise/README.md

 ## Settings up a Project

 Include the cnoise header and you're good to go.
-OpenMP required for multithreading support but can still work without it.
+OpenMP required for multithreading support but can work without it.

 ### Implemented